LogMeIn Code of Business Conduct and Ethics

 Employees, officers and directors must honestly and accurately report all business transactions.
 You are responsible for the accuracy of your records and reports.
 Accurate information is essential to the Company’s ability to meet legal and regulatory obligations.

-It is the policy of the Company to provide full, fair, accurate, timely and understandable disclosure in reports and documents filed with, or submitted to, the Securities and Exchange Commission and in other public communications.Concerns Regarding Accounting or Auditing Matters
+It is the policy of the Company to provide full, fair, accurate, timely and understandable disclosure in any financial statements, reports and in public communications.Concerns Regarding Accounting or Auditing Matters

 Employees with concerns regarding questionable accounting or auditing matters or complaints regarding accounting, internal accounting controls or auditing matters may confidentially, and anonymously if they wish, submit such concerns or complaints in writing to the Company’s General Counsel and Chief Financial Officer.
-See “Reporting and Compliance Procedures.”
-All such concerns and complaints will be forwarded to the Audit Committee of the Board of Directors, unless they are determined to be without merit by the General Counsel and Chief Financial Officer of the Company.
-In any event, a record of all complaints and concerns received will be provided to the Audit Committee each fiscal quarter.
-Any such concerns or complaints may also be communicated, confidentially and, if you desire, anonymously, directly to any member of the Audit Committee of the Board of Directors.
+For more information, see the “Reporting and Compliance Procedures” section below.
+All such concerns and complaints will be forwarded to the Board of Directors, unless they are determined to be without merit by the General Counsel and Chief Financial Officer of the Company.
+Any such concerns or complaints may also be communicated, confidentially and, if you desire, anonymously, directly to any member of the Board of Directors.

-The Audit Committee will evaluate the merits of any concerns or complaints received by it and authorize such follow-up actions, if any, as it deems necessary or appropriate to address the substance of the concern or complaint.
+The Board of Directors will evaluate the merits of any concerns or complaints received by it and authorize such follow-up actions, if any, as it deems necessary or appropriate to address the substance of the concern or complaint.

 The Company will not discipline, discriminate against or retaliate against any employee who reports a complaint or concern, unless it is determined that the report was made with knowledge that it was false.